-This Review Application is registered on 6th October 2020 under Regulation 19 of the Maharashtra Electricity Regulatory Commission (Consumer Grievance Redressal Forum & Electricity Ombudsman) Regulations, 2006 (CGRF Regulations 2006) for review of the Order dated 27th April 2020 passed in Representation No.10 of 2020.
+This Review Application is registered on 6th October 2020 under Regulation 19 of the Maharashtra Electricity Regulatory Commission (Consumer Grievance Redressal Forum & Electricity Ombudsman) Regulations, 2006 (CGRF Regulations 2006) for review of the Order dated 27th April 2020 passed in Representation No.6 of 2020.

-- 2. The Electricity Ombudsman, Mumbai in its order dated 27.04.2020 in Representation No. 10 of 2020 has directed as below: - - "(a) to revise the bill towards tariff differential from Industrial to Public Services Others tariff category for the period from July 2016 to April 2018 as recovery for May 2018 and June 2018 has already been done by the Respondent, without any DPC and interest. - (b) to allow the Appellant to pay this amount in suitable monthly instalments, if it so desires.
-In the event of default on payment of instalment along with the current bill, DPC and interest shall be levied." - 3.
-Aggrieved by this order, the Applicant has filed this Review Application stating in brief as under: - - (i) As per CGRF Regulations 2006, the review application is to be filed within 30 days from the date of the order but due to lockdown pursuant to Covid-19 epidemic, the Applicant was not able to submit the same and hence request for condonation of delay. - (ii) At the time of hearing, the Hon'ble Bombay High Court Judgement dated 13.12.2019 in W.P.
+- 2. The Electricity Ombudsman, Mumbai in its order dated 27.04.2020 in Representation No. 6 of 2020 has directed as below: - - (i) To revise the bill towards tariff differential from Industrial to Public Services Others tariff category for the period from February 2017 to November 2017 without any DPC and interest. - (ii) To allow the Appellant to pay the amount in 6 monthly instalments along with the current bill.
+In the event of default of payment of instalment along with the current bill, DPC and interest shall be levied. - 3.
+Aggrieved by this order, the Applicant has filed this Review Application stating in brief as under: - - (i) As per CGRF Regulations 2006, the review application is to be filed within 30 days from the date of the order but due to lockdown pursuant to Covid-19 epidemic, the Applicant was not able to submit the same and hence request for condonation of delay. - (ii) At the time of hearing, the Bombay High Court Judgement dated 13.12.2019 in W.P.
 No.7149 of 2019 of MSEDCL vs Mohammad Sajid Haji Sardar was not in the Applicant's knowledge so, could not produce the same.
 The Applicant is submitting this order in review application.
-The Hon'ble has dismissed this W.P.
-No. 7149 of 2019, in which MSEDCL has challenged the Forum's order dated 10.10.2018, in which retrospective recovery against tariff difference between Industrial to Commercial was set aside.
-The Hon'ble High Court held that:-
+The Hon'ble Bombay High Court has dismissed this W.P.
+No. 7149 of 2019, in which MSEDCL has challenged the Forum's order dated 10.10.2018, in which retrospective recovery against tariff difference Industrial to Commercial was set aside.
+The Hon'ble High Court held that: - - " 16.

-" 16.
 From the order dated 10.10.2018 what is discernible is that according to the petitioner right from inception, respondent was consuming electricity not for industrial purpose but for commercial purpose.
 Supply was given in the year 2009 but the bill for commercial use was raised on 15.09.2017.
 There is nothing on record to show that petitioner has been raising bill continuously upon the respondent as a commercial consumer prior to 15.09.2017.
 If the contention of the petitioner is accepted, then respondent was required to be charged as a commercial consumer from the year 2009 itself.
 The period of two years expired in 2011.
 But bill as commercial consumer was first raised on 15.09.2017.
 Section 56(2) bars recovery of any sum due from a consumer beyond a period of two years when such sum first became due.
 Therefore, to retrospectively charge the respondent as a commercial consumer from the year 2009 in the year 2017 would not be justified.
 It is not a case where respondent had surreptitiously consumed electricity for commercial purposes though he was charged as industrial consumer."